Maxouille64/team-converter/README.md

 To compress showdown team export

-- Use pack-team to compress from json
+- Use pack-team.ts to compress from json
-- Use unpack-team to get json from packed
+- Use unpack-team.ts to get json from packed

-The Tkinter Python script only packs teams
+and The Tkinter Python script is pretty self explanatory, just run main.py with all requirement's modules installed